vsouza/awesome-ios/README.md

 * [ExpyTableView](https://github.com/okhanokbay/ExpyTableView) - Make your table view expandable just by implementing one method. 🔶
 * [FTFoldingPaper](https://github.com/monofire/FTFoldingPaper) - Emulates paper folding effect.
 Can be integrated with UITableView or used with other UI components.
 * [PJFDataSource](https://github.com/square/PJFDataSource) - PJFDataSource is a small library that provides a simple, clean architecture for your app to manage its data sources while providing a consistent user interface for common content states (i.e. loading, loaded, empty, and error).
+* [HGPlaceholders](https://github.com/HamzaGhazouani/HGPlaceholders) - Nice library to show and create placeholders and Empty States for any UITableView/UICollectionView in your project 🔶

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.